 1. Good Sound vs Bad Pictures

 Good imagery with bad sound can actually be more damaging than making sure the audio is top-notch despite the pictures not being so great.
-Put simply the overall sound design can make or break a film or video.
+Put simply the overall sound design can make or break a film or video production.

 2. Audio changes Emotion

-Audio creates the mood of a scene and changing just the music can also transform the whole emotion of a film sequence, so use it wisely.
+Audio creates the mood of a scene and changing just the music can also transform the whole emotion of a film or video production sequence, so use it wisely.

 3. Sound need not Dominate

 Audio does not need to dominate.
 A sparse approach with carefully placed effects can be as equally effective as some intense dramatic sound scape.

 4. Audio Recording and Mixing